heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 If the SAPL server runs in a [Docker container](#running-directly-as-a-docker-container), the path `/pdp/data` is monitored.

+### Configure Bucket4j

+To configure `Bucket4j` in your application, you'll need to adjust some properties in your configuration file.

+Firstly, set `bucket4j.enabled=true` to activate Bucket4j's auto-configuration feature.

+Secondly, set `infinispan.embedded.enabled=true` to use the embedded cache by infinispan.

+Then set `bucket4j.cache-to-use=infinispan`.

+Use `bucket4j.filters.url` to define the path expression where the rate limit should be applied.
+The property `bucket4j.filters.strategy=first` ensures that the rate limit stops at the first matching configuration encountered.

+To retrieve the key, use Spring Expression Language (SpEL) with `bucket4j.filters.rate-limits.cache-key`.
+Then, determine whether to execute the rate limit using SpEL with `bucket4j.filters.rate-limits.execute-condition`.

+Lastly, define the rate limit parameters using `bucket4j.filters.rate-limits.bandwidths` to set up the Bucket4j rate limit.
+Adjust these settings according to your application's requirements.

 ### Managing SAPL Policies

 #### Policy Storage Location